 Longevity and Other Demographic Risks are the potential for mortality or other demographic experience to be different than expected.
-Generally, longevity and other demographic risks emerge slowly over time.
-Due to the relatively small membership subject to elected terms, the demographic experience is expected to exhibit material volatility from year to year.
+Generally, longevity and other demographic risks emerge slowly over time as the actual experience deviates from expected.
+In addition, the extensive number of assumptions related to longevity and other demographic experience often result in offsetting factors contributing to the System's overall liability experience.
+As such, these risks are often dwarfed by other risks, particularly those due to investment returns.
+However, due to the relatively small membership subject to elected terms, the valuation results are expected to exhibit material volatility from year to year due to changes in membership.